 Mission of the Lab

-Research at the University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety, focuses on the neurobiological, epigenetic, and psychological mechanisms underlying affective and social interpersonal processes, including empathy, perspective-taking, moral judgement, and emotion in social interaction.
-We also examine the neuro-development of social evaluation in babies, children and adolescents using the latest brain imaging and electrophysiological techniques.
+Research at the University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety, focuses on the neurobiological, epigenetic, and psychological mechanisms underlying affective and social interpersonal processes, including empathy, perspective-taking, moral judgment, and prosocial behavior.

 We also examine the neuro-development of social evaluations, moral cognition, and altruism in toddlers, children and adolescents using the latest brain imaging and electrophysiological methods.

 Because atypical socioemotional processing and the lack of empathy are hallmark characteristics of psychopathy and, in these individuals, is associated with callous disregard for the wellbeing of others, guiltlessness, and little appreciation of moral wrongdoing, we further explore socioemitional dysfunctions in adults with various levels of psychopathic traits, including incarcerated psychopaths.